 The IRS requires substantial information before it decides whether to accept an agreement, and you provide that information by completing a Form 433 A or B. IRS Form 433-A is for wage-earning individuals and self-employed people with tax debts.
 IRS Form 433-B is for businesses.

-The forms require you to disclose your financial situation in detail.
+Form 433 requires you to disclose your financial situation in detail.
 You must be able to pay enough to eliminate your debt within a reasonable period, but you must ensure that you will be able to meet your obligations under the payment arrangement and still maintain your household.
 A Washington DC attorney could help you determine whether filling out Form 433 and requesting an installment payment arrangement is the best way to resolve your tax debt.

-Documentation Is Critical
+Documentation Is Critical With Form 433

 • Proof of other income, such as pensions or investments